Thousands Try Hockey For Free with USA Hockey

 USA Hockey, which conducts two national Try Hockey For Free Days each season, will conduct its second event Saturday, Feb.
 23, 2019, as part of Hockey Week Across America.
 Interested rinks and youth hockey associations can visit USAHockeyProgramServices.com to register as a host site.

 USA Hockey's Try Hockey For Free Days are designed to provide a national platform for introducing children to the sport, free of charge.
-Total Hockey and Liberty Mutual Insurance are official sponsors of Try Hockey For Free Day, presented by Kraft Heinz.
+SportsEngine is the presenting sponsor of Try Hockey for Free Day, while Chipotle and Pure Hockey are also official sponsors of the event.

-NOTE: Now in their sixth season, USA Hockey's national Try Hockey For Free Days have introduced more than 100,000 children to the sport ...
-Join the conversation on social media using hashtag #TryHockey .
+NOTES: Now in their ninth season, USA Hockey's national Try Hockey For Free Days have introduced more than 178,000 children to the sport ...
+Join the conversation and post your photos and videos on social media using the hashtag #TryHockey .